"Blue Dream" Impatiens

 Getting started -- Impatiens sometimes wilt during shipping, and if yours does, leave it in its pot and cover it with a plastic bag.
 Punch 1 or 2 dime-sized holes in the bag.
 Every day make another hole in the bag.
 After a week, you should be able to remove the bag.
 Wait another 2-3 days before repotting.

 Potting up -- Transplant gently to avoid disturbing the roots.
 Plant it in a pot approximately 1-3 gallons in size, with drainage holes.
 Impatiens arguta likes a well-draining soil.
-A typical mix is 1 or 2 parts potting soil to 1 perlite or coarse sand.
+A typical mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand.

 Do not give direct sun or liquid fertilizer for the first week after transplanting.
-Your Impatiens was grown in filtered light and will need to be acclimated to direct sun slowly.
+Your Impatiens was grown in filtered light and should be acclimated to direct sun slowly.

 Watering -- Aim to keep the soil evenly moist most of the time.
 Don't let the soil dry out completely, but don't keep it constantly soggy either.